 There are some plugins available that offer seamless Google Font integration.
 Using Plugins has its limitations like a plugin won’t know to look for particular text without customizing further with the help of HTML or CSS.
 But still, here are few plugins to include Google fonts to your website.

-1. WP Google Fonts
+1. Fonts Plugin

 2. Easy Google Fonts

 With Easy Google Fonts plugin, you don’t need to touch any coding to get the fonts on your website.
 From choosing to optimizing and giving unique colors to live to preview, everything with fonts can be done using Easy Google Fonts.